{{ propApi.closeIcon }}

 {{ propApi.expandedIcon }} {{ propApi.collapsedIcon }}

-• identify the high-risk activity
+• identify the high risk construction work

 • specify the hazards and risks to health and safety associated with those hazards